CyberJack77/docker-vpn/README.md

 ## Setup

 - Create a openvpn configruation file and place it in the `config/openvpn` directory.
-- Edit the `docker-compose.yml` file and replace the openvpn container command line to match you openvpn configuration file.
+- Edit the `docker-compose.yml` file and replace the openvpn container command line so it matches your openvpn configuration file.
 You can also provide other openvpn parameters here.
-The example has 3 extra parameters.
+The example has 3 extra parameters which may need to be removed to work for you.

 		command: --config /vpn/my-config.ovpn --auth-nocache --sndbuf 262144 --rcvbuf 262144

-- Update the `port` configuration of your port 80 is not available.
+- Update the `port` configuration (if port 80 is not available or you want to use another port).

 ### Traefik